EdmundLuan/EdmundLuan.github.io/_pages/about.md

 My name is Hao Luan (栾昊).
 I am currently a research assistant at Southern University of Science and Technology (SUSTech), working at the *Robotic Perception & Intelligence Lab (RPILab)* jointly led by Prof. [Max Q.-H. Meng](https://www.ee.cuhk.edu.hk/~qhmeng/about.html) and Prof. [Hong Zhang](https://webdocs.cs.ualberta.ca/~zhang/index.html).
+Prior to that, I received my bachelor's degree at Harbin Institute of Technology in 2021.
-My research interests lie in the decison-making and control of robotic systems, with a particular interest in multi-agent/robot systems (MAS/MRS).
+My research interests lie in the decison-making and control of robotic systems, with a particular interest in multi-agent/robot systems.